To find out whether the library holds a particular journal, go to Journal Titles.

 - the ISSN (International Standard Serials Number), which is a unique identification number for the journal.

-- When you have located a journal title through the journals list, you can search for an exact article by clicking the "Look up Article" link and filling out the details on the form.
+- When you have located a journal title through the journals list, you can search for an exact article by using the Search inside feature.

 Find a journal article in 6 steps